-The lut3d module is introduced in dt-2.7 and is designed to apply a 3D LUT (LookUp Table) to an image.
+The lut3d module will be introduced in darktable 3.0 and is designed to apply a 3D LUT (LookUp Table) to an image.

 The module accepts cube files, haldclut files and compressed LUT files.

-Compressed LUT files have been created by the G’MIC team (see Pixls.us - CLUT compression).
+###Compressed LUT files Compressed LUT files have been created by the G’MIC team (see Pixls.us - CLUT compression) which offers a ready to use library (gmic_cluts.gmz).

-They are also png files but actually 100 times smaller than haldclut files.
+The compressed luts are actually 100 times smaller than haldclut files.
+This small size allows dt to save the image transformation in its database and/or in the image xmp file.
+A gmz file can hold multiple compressed luts.
 Decompression time is mitigated using cache files (which can be shared with G’MIC).
-This small size allows dt to save the image transformation in its database and/or in the image xmp file.
-See below some useful G’MIC scripts to created your compressed LUT library.
+See below some useful scripts to manage your compressed LUT library.

 Note: except for compressed LUT, due to the size of the LUT file, LUT data are not saved with the parameters of the image.
 Instead the file path (inside the root folder) is saved.
 Then you need to backup properly the LUT files (+ folders) you have used.

-CAUTION: dt understands Compressed LUT file only if G’MIC library is installed on your machine.
+CAUTION: dt understands Compressed LUT files only if G’MIC library is installed on your machine.

 Lut3d has three parameters: